FreeTrav/psPILOT/psPILOT.md

 ### B: To Be Changed

 1. Labels must be on lines by themselves (that is, you cannot do `*HERE T: We're here`).
 [2.3]
-2. The `F` (`File`) Core statement is not supported.
-Note that the standard does not specify how to select file operations, or their specific effects.
-[2.2, 2.3]
-3. Many Extensions in sections 4.1 through 4.4 of the standard are not supported (some will be unsupported permanently).
+2. Many Extensions in sections 4.1 through 4.4 of the standard are not supported (some will be unsupported permanently).
 [4.1, 4.2, 4.3, 4.4]

 ### Differences from Other PILOT Implementations